 For diversity and inclusion to be implemented impactfully, I feel like we really need to understand the term“ Intersectionality.”

-For creating sustainable, inclusive communities, all members of society must be able to enjoy fundamental human rights.
-They are treated equally before the law.
-They are given equal chances of participation in civic, social, economic, and political activities and they must have the same privileges that make navigating social systems and institutions (i.e. school, housing, financial, medical, legal, and law enforcement).
+For creating sustainable, inclusive communities, I know you have to agree with me that all members of society must be able to access fundamental human rights by being given equal chances of participation in civic, social, economic, and political activities and they must have the same privileges that make navigating social systems and institutions (i.e. school, housing, financial, medical, legal, and law enforcement).

 All our (D & I) initiatives will be effective when it is done through the path of Intersectionality.
 All the complex overlapping inequities can be eliminated through the lens of Intersectionality.